Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 Photograph by Mr. Dino Corti the ships official photographer for the “Kodak Cruise Service”

-The rest of this page has been taken from a report regarding the FDA situation on the ship, which gave her a bad name from the very beginning, and she never regained her previous popularity that she had with Matson or Pacific Far East Lines!
+Let me quote the FDA’s take on the Monterey’s situation, which gave her a bad name from the very beginning and sadly she never regained her previous popularity whilst she was with Aloha Pacific Cruises like she had with Matson or Pacific Far East Lines!
+Thankfully she did regain it later with new Italian owners.

 Furthermore, because the problems were not corrected before the ship left Baltimore on Aug.
 25, FDA's Baltimore office notified its counterpart in San Francisco (where the ship was headed via Fort Lauderdale, the Panama Canal, San Diego, and Los Angeles) requesting that the vessel be inspected upon its arrival in that city.